IronShell/ironshell-ise/README.md

 IronShell-ISE
 =============

-IronShell Integrated Scripting Environment (ISE)
+IronShell Integrated Scripting Environment (ISE) for cross-platform writing, testing, and debugging of scripts